 New construction Inspection:

 Congratulations on you’re new home!
-A new home is really no different then an existing home in terms of the way it gets inspected.
-Builders are busy people and are only human, so an inspection of new home is just as important as getting an inspection of a 100 year old home.
+A new home is really no different than an existing home in terms of the way it gets inspected.
+Builders are busy people and are only human, so an inspection of a new home is just as important as getting an inspection of a 100-year-old home.
 Pacific Home Inspections LLC has worked very closely with some of the top builders in the northwest and we are well educated on some of the newest building and manufacturing techniques currently being used.
 We strongly recommend a complete inspection by Pacific Home Inspections LLC prior to the purchase of your new home.

 11-Month Warranty Inspection: